ericapinkham/Insight_DE_GUS/README.md

 * Create Sweet Blogs About New and Interesting Packages: "I wrote a blog post about Pandas, now what?"
 * Understand Package Adoption and Churn: "We implemented a sweet feature and look at our adoption!"
 * Write Books: "Which packages should we include in our book about Haskell?"
+* Enable Developers to Understand Package Usage: "We intended our package to be used for X but almost everyone uses it for Y."

 ### Some possibly useful things to track:
 * Metrics:
   * Package "Churn"
   * Trending packages (mentions on social media)
   * Inclusion normalized by "active" repositories
+  * Which functions are being used?
 * Dimensions:
   * Programming Language?
   * Domain (i.e. slicing by "dataframes" provides results for Pandas etc)?